w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ## Upgrades

-The upgrades to Avalanche are administered by the protocol developers at [Ava Labs](https://www.avalabs.org/).
-On Polkadot, the forkless upgrades are administered and deployed through the on-chain governance.
-When performing upgrades, every single validator on the Subnet will need to perform the identical upgrade.
-This requires a co-ordination effort among the Validators of the Subnet.
-On Polkadot, upgrades to Parachains can be deployed automatically without any coordination with the Validators on the relaychain.
+Avalanche upgrades are managed by Ava Labs and require coordination among validators for implementation.
+Each validator in a subnet must apply the same upgrade, making the process manual and collaborative.

+Polkadot employs forkless upgrades through on-chain governance.
+Parachain upgrades are automated and do not require validator coordination, streamlining the process.

 ## Conclusion

-Avalanche has made some design decisions that allow for an improved smart-contract development environment in which protocol engineers can have the freedom to create their own blockchains and include them in the Avalanche ecosystem via subnets.
-The trade-offs are that the autonomy of design is limited and blockchains have to buy into the design decisions of Avalanche's main chains.
-Unlike parachains on Polkadot, Subnets are not able to share the security of the main chains.
-In addition to utilizing block finality and security of the relay chain, parachains on Polkadot use [XCM](learn-xcm.md) to pass native trustless messages, instead of having to rely on multiple bridging solutions.
-However, Subnets are easier to launch compared to parachains, given that they only require a recommended minimum of 5 validators, making the costs of launch predictable.
-Avalanche has plans to implement shared security, interoperability, composability, and on-chain governance features, but these are already offered by Polkadot.
+Avalanche focuses on providing a customizable environment for blockchain developers, enabling the creation of independent blockchains via subnets.
+However, subnets do not share the security of Avalanche's primary network.
+Polkadot emphasizes shared security and interoperability through its relay chain and parachains.
+Polkadot's features, such as XCM for trustless messaging and forkless upgrades, are already in production, while Avalanche is still developing similar capabilities.

 ## References